affectedly dainty or refined

 It was bad enough having an

-invalid brother, but having one who possibly was not all there was unbearable, so I began to make plans to kill him by smothering him with a pillow.
+invalid for a brother, but having one who possibly was not all there was unbearable, so I began to make plans to kill him by smothering him with a pillow.

 weight to be borne or conveyed